alukosdev/ccsp/index.md

 ---

 :::banner
 This is a community project and we intend on keeping it that way.
-If you are interested in contributing, please consider [donating](https://patreon.com/alukos){ target="_blank" } or becoming an editor. ❤️
+If you are interested in contributing to the project, please consider [donating](https://patreon.com/alukos){ target="_blank" } or becoming an editor. ❤️
 :::

 !!!warning